nptscot/nptscot.github.io/data/index.md

 - Third party rights to enforce the terms of this licence shall be reserved to OS.

 The streetspace dataset contains estimates of the widths of non-residential streets and pavements in Scotland, and calculates which types of cycle tracks could be fitted to the streetspace, with results provided at the level of [Ordance Survey OpenRoads](https://www.ordnancesurvey.co.uk/products/os-open-roads) dataset.
 It can be downloaded as a GeoPackage from [https://github.com/nptscot/npt/releases](https://github.com/nptscot/npt/releases).
 New versions are released monthly (e.g., [streetspace_2025-05-01.gpkg](https://github.com/nptscot/npt/releases/download/v2025-05-01/streetspace_2025-05-01.gpkg) for the May 2025 release).

+## Data sources

+The NPT is based on the following data sources:

+- Aggregated data on the number of pupils travelling to school in each Data Zone in Scotland from the 2021 Scottish Census (source: Scottish Government Education Department)

 ## Source Code